zv3zdochka/Bot/README.md

+---

 # Telegram Bot

-This is a Telegram bot implemented using Python's aiogram library.
-The bot handles user authorization, admin privileges, and various commands for communication and user management.
+This is a Telegram bot implemented using the aiogram library in Python.
+The bot manages user authorization, admin privileges, and various commands for communication and user management.

 ## Installation